Minnesota Books: The Best Books Set in the Land of 10,000 Lakes

 Book Summary

-Joe is a college student who needs to interview a stranger and write a biography for his English class.
+Joe is a college student who needs to conduct an interview with a stranger and write a biography for his English class.
 With the deadline approaching, he visits a local nursing home to find a willing participant.
 But he doesn’t know this decision will change his life forever.

-Nursing home resident Carl is a dying Vietnam veteran–and a convicted murderer.
-He was in prison until he was medically paroled to spend his last dying months at the home.
+Nursing home resident Carl is a dying Vietnam veteran, as well as a convicted murderer.
+He was in prison until he was medically paroled to spend his final months at the home.
 As Joe writes about Carl’s time in Vietnam, he can’t reconcile the heroism during the war with the heinous crime Carl was convicted of.
 Along with his neighbor Lila, Joe tries to dig deeper into the crime and conviction to settle the truth of what really happened.

 Book Summary